Thailand targets 800 MW of wind power

 Demco also expects to start construction of the Khao Kho project during the third quarter of this year and have the farm commercially active in the middle of 2011.

 In addition to the Khao Kho windfarm, Ratchaburi is also planning to become involved in two other renewable energy projects.
-The company is in talks with an un-named strategic partner to construct a 10-MW biomass power plant and has plans for solar-power facilities.
+The company is in talks with an un-named strategic partner to construct a 10-MW biomass power plant and has plans for solar power facilities.
 It is currently talking with developers and suppliers of solar cells to determine the technology and construction costs involved.

 Thailand has set a target to meet 20% of the nation's power demand from renewable sources by 2020.
 The Ministry of Energy has established the Alternative Energy Development Plan (AEDP) to set strategies to achieve this goal and is looking at more conventional renewable energy sources, such as wind and solar power, in addition to hydrogen and bio-hydrogenated power supplies, the latter being a renewable diesel fuel produced by hydrogenating palm oil or vegetable oil feedstock.

-In total, the Ministry of Energy is planning for about 5,600 MW of electricity to be produced from renewable sources between 2017 and 2022, with 3,700 MW coming from biomass plants, 800 MW from wind power, 500 MW from solar, 300 MW from hydroelectricity, and 300 MW from other sources such as biogas from municipal wastes and hydrogen technology.
+In total, the Ministry of Energy is planning for about 5,600 MW of electricity to be produced from renewable sources between 2017 and 2022, with 3,700 MW coming from biomass plants, 800 MW from wind power, 500 MW from solar generation, 300 MW from hydroelectricity, and 300 MW from other sources such as biogas from municipal wastes and hydrogen technology.

 Related News